Signs of Magnesium Deficiency and Best Supplementation

 Transdermal magnesium (applied to the skin) can be a useful option for those individuals suffering from severe GI distress, making them unable to tolerate oral magnesium supplementation.

 In terms of dosing, it is best to work with your physician or registered dietitian to determine the amount that would best suit your needs.
 In terms of brands, Pure Encapsulations Magnesium Glycinate is a great option.
-All FWDfuel readers will receive 20% off all orders for life by registering for an account with this link.

 But, I hate swallowing pills!